tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 *  <b>`validate_shape`</b>: If `False`, allows the variable to be initialized with a value of unknown shape.
 If `True`, the default, the shape of `initial_value` must be known.
+*  <b>`caching_device`</b>: Optional device string describing where the Variable should be cached for reading.
+Defaults to the Variable's device.
+    If not `None`, caches on another device.
+Typical use is to cache on the device where the Ops using the Variable reside, to deduplicate copying through `Switch` and other conditional statements.
 *  <b>`name`</b>: Optional name for the variable.
 Defaults to `'Variable'` and gets uniquified automatically.
 *  <b>`variable_def`</b>: `VariableDef` protocol buffer.
 If not `None`, recreates